 Then, choose the Channels tab to the right of the Layers tab at the top of the Layers panel.

 If the Channels tab isn’t there, go to Window and choose Channels from the menu.
 A checkmark next to the word Channels indicates when the panel is active.

 Once there, press the layer mask button to mask off your selection.

 Select the layer mask that appears.
-Then go to Filter up in the menu bar, hover over Blur and choose Gaussian Blur.
+Then go to Filter in the menu bar, hover over Blur, and choose Gaussian Blur.